Kiranjith83/SA/SA.md

     - example 1: the shopping card selection details chosen by an user.
     - example 2: Preserving the login details when traffic goes to horizontally scalled application server.
    - Making sure the application state stored in a single server, or saved externally.
-   - If state is saved in the single server or same server, it is called stateful server
+   - If state is saved in the single server or same server, it is called stateless.
-   - If the state is saved externally, its called stateless server.
+   - If the state is saved externally, its called stateful server.
 This is more preferred as the application servers can be modified without effecting end user state.

   ## Undifferentiated heavy lifting.
    - It means any part of application or system that is not specific to the business.